 The Police NewsLaredo, Texas

-If convicted of any of the charges, he faces up to 10 years in federal prison and a $250,000 maximum fine.
+If convicted, each faces up to life in prison and a potential $10 million maximum fine.

-Immigration and Customs Enforcement’s Homeland Security Investigations conducted the investigation with the assistance of Border Patrol.
-Assistant U.S. Attorney Francisco Rodriguez is prosecuting the case.
+Immigration and Customs Enforcement’s Homeland Security Investigations conducted the Aguilar and Ramos-Delgadillo cases with the assistance of Customs and Border Protection.
+Assistant U.S. Attorney Paul A. Harrison and Jennifer Day are prosecuting those respective cases.